OmegaDevStudio/.github/profile/README.md

 Founded by Roover and Shell in 2021, Omega has transformed from a group of novice programmers to a professional brand of capable minds.

 # ❓ What do we do? ❓
-Omega started off as a team of two python coders, Roover and Shell, who coded tools for Discord.com.
+Omega started off as a team of two python programmers, TheGigaDev and Shell, who made useful tools for the chat website Discord.com.
 Our organization has expanded our knowledge, which now covers several languages (Rust, Java, Python, HTML, CSS, Javascript) and several topics.

-We have big plans for future projects, which will be better than anything we have produced in the past.
+We have big plans for future projects, which we believe will be better than anything we have produced in the past.

 # 📓 Notable projects: 📓
 - Selfcord : With 55 stars on Github, Selfcord was our most advertised project.
 It was a Discord API wrapper available on PIP.